graphql/graphql-spec/spec/Section 3 -- Type System.md

 Note: The order in which directives appear may be significant, including repeatable directives.

-**Validation**
+**Type Validation**

+1. A Directive definition must include at least one DirectiveLocation
-1. A directive definition must not contain the use of a directive which references itself directly.
+2. A Directive definition must not contain the use of a Directive which references itself directly.
-2. A directive definition must not contain the use of a directive which references itself indirectly by referencing a Type or Directive which transitively includes a reference to this directive.
+3. A Directive definition must not contain the use of a Directive which references itself indirectly by referencing a Type or Directive which transitively includes a reference to this directive.
-3. The directive must not have a name which begins with the characters {"\_\_"}
+4. The Directive must not have a name which begins with the characters {"\_\_"}
    (two underscores).
-4. For each argument of the directive:
+5. For each argument of the Directive:
    1. The argument must not have a name which begins with the characters {"\_\_"} (two underscores).
-   2. The argument must have a unique name within that directive; no two arguments may share the same name.
+   2. The argument must have a unique name within that Directive; no two arguments may share the same name.
    3. The argument must accept a type where {IsInputType(argumentType)} returns {true}.